guido-s/metasens/README.md

 The following methods are implemented to evaluate how sensitive the results of a meta-analysis are to potential bias in meta-analysis and to support Schwarzer et al. (2015), Chapter 5 "Small-Study Effects in Meta-Analysis":
  - Copas selection model (Copas and Shi, 2001; Schwarzer et al., 2010);
  - limit meta-analysis (Rücker et al., 2011);
- - upper bound for outcome reporting bias (Copas and Jackson, 2004).
+ - upper bound for outcome reporting bias (Copas and Jackson, 2004);
+ - imputation methods for missing binary data (Gamble & Hollis, 2005; Higgins et al., 2008).

 Furthermore, R package **metasens** provides functions and datasets to support Schwarzer et al. (2015), Chapter 5 "Small-Study Effects in